MVLucas/PONG/README.md

 # PONG
- PONG game in Python3 with no use of objects.
+ A simple PONG game in Python3 with no use of objects.
+ Libraries used: Pygame, PPlay.